 Take an unhurried narrated tour through Tromsø, past some of the city's oldest homes to the fascinating exhibits at the Tromsø Museum.
 Then, marvel at the Arctic Cathedral, one of the city's most recognizable landmarks, before hopping the cable car for 360-degree views of the city.

-Scenic beauty abounds when you board a RIB (rigid inflatable boat) on a 90-minute cruise through the waters off Tromsø taking in the glassine beauty of the fjords and the small, picturesque islands that dot the landscape.
-Then complete your tour with a motorcoach drive that takes in the highlights.
+Take off on a high-spirited RIB cruise through the waters off Tromsø and take in the glassine beauty of the fjords and the small, picturesque islands that dot the landscape.
+View the sights, look for wildlife and listen to local stories as you cruise towards Ryøya Island.

 Thrill to Norway's grandeur on a helicopter adventure that explores the beauty of Tromsø.
 Take flight over incredible scenery including Tromsdalstinden mountain and the Lyngen Alps, iconic landscapes and cityscapes highlighting old wooden houses, and the modern Arctic Cathedral on an exciting 30-minute flight with lively commentary by the pilot.